jpsim/LetterpressPlayer/README.md

 3. Determine most valuable word by taking into account box colours.
 These are already being extracted, just not used.
 4. Build a physical iOS testing machine to automate playing.

-# Known Issues

-My poor-man's "OCR" doesn't like Q's and O's.
-I could supplement the algorithm with diagonal checksums as well as the existing 9 sums.

 # Disclaimer

 This was built for research purposes only.
 I am not responsible for misuse of Atebit's Letterpress game.
 Use at your own risk, preferably with people who know you're cheating/researching.